FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ## Line length

-Lines should be shorter than 80 characters.
-However, in some case, it is possible to extend that limit to 100 characters.
+Lines should strive to be shorter than 80 characters.
+However, this limit may be extended to 100 characters when strictly necessary.

-With functions, parameters can be declared on different lines.
+With functions, parameters can be declared on multiple lines.

 ```php
 function my_function($param_1, $param_2,